PetrCala/Diploma-Thesis/README.md

 ## How to Run
 To run the code, follow these steps:
-1. There are two options of running the script with modifiable parameters:
+1. There are two options of running the script:
   * Use a script runner - You can run the code and modify the customizable parameters from within a single R script - `script_runner_master_thesis_cala.R`.
 	Open the file and find the `user_params` object.
 Within this object, **without modifying the names of the sub-objects**, change the values as you see fit, but within the guidelines described in step 2.
-  * User a `.yaml` file - You can also run the main code by directly calling the `main_master_thesis_cala.R` file.
+  * Using the main script in combination with the `user_params.yaml` file - You can also run the main code by directly calling the `main_master_thesis_cala.R` file.
 This assumes that there exists a `user_params.yaml` file within the root of the folder and that you have modified the parameters to your liking.
 	When modifying the parameters, you may do so from directly within the `.yaml` file, but make sure to follow the guidelines in step 2 while doing so.
 2. Guidelines for parameter modification:
   * Do not change the names of any of the parameters, unless told explicitly.
 Change only the values.
 For the explanation of each of the parameters, see the script runner.